-We’ve been selling UK 0800 numbers to businesses around the world for a long time.
-In fact, we were one of the first UK cloud telecom companies to acquire 0800 number ranges from BT back when they were first made available.
+We’ve been selling UK 0800 numbers to businesses worldwide for a long time.
+We were one of the first UK cloud telecom companies to acquire 0800 number ranges from Ofcom when they were first made available.

-So over the years we’ve had to answer lots of questions about 0800 numbers from interested customers.
-The surprising thing is there’s still lots of confusion surrounding the 0800 number prefix.
-From what should have been a fairly simple premise (allowing UK businesses to offer a free-to-call number so inbound callers won’t be charged) there remains an air of mystery around 0800 numbers in general.
+So over the years, we’ve had to answer lots of questions about 0800 numbers from interested customers.
+Surprisingly, there’s still a lot of confusion surrounding the 0800 number prefix.
+From what should have been a reasonably simple premise (allowing UK businesses to offer a free-to-call number so inbound callers won’t be charged), there remains an air of mystery around 0800 numbers.

-So in an effort to clear up any confusion, we’ve put together a list of answers to the questions our sales advisors get asked most often.
-There might be some repetition in the question topics, but thought it would be useful to include some variations as there might be differences in how they’re interpreted.
+So to clear up any confusion, we’ve put together a list of answers we are often asked for.
+There might be some repetition in the question topics, but I thought it would be helpful to include some variations as there might be differences in how they’re interpreted.

 What are 0800 numbers?

-0800 numbers are a type of UK non-geographic phone number where the receiver is charged for the call, not the caller.
+0800 numbers are UK non-geographic phone numbers where the receiver is charged for the call, not the caller.

 While 0800 was the dedicated direct dial freephone prefix used by BT, the prefixes 0500, 0321 and 0958 were used by other phone companies in the drive to offer free-to-call phone numbering services in the UK.

 However, by the end of the 1980s, dedicated direct dial freephone prefixes had come into use: 0800 was used by BT, while the prefixes 0500, 0321 and 0958 were used by other phone companies.